mjul/shadow-cljs-lab/README.md

 The project is set up so that VSCode can use Remote Containers ("Dev Container") to run Shadow CLJS and the node server inside a Docker container.

+Note how `.devcontainer\devcontainer.json` mounts the `.shadow-cljs` and `node_modules` directories on a file system insde the container to speed up the build dramatically.

 Once the Docker container with the environment is running, install the NPM packages and run the the application from a terminal in the container: